sense 1v

 Ha urinato durante la passeggiata.
 (Umberto Eco, Il nome della rosa)

-urinàre : to urinate
+urinare : to urinate

 u|ri||re : (accento grave)

-Indicative mood (Indicativo) of the verb urinàre
+indicativo urinare.
+Indicative mood of the verb urinare

 Tempo semplice